Skip to main content

 1. Obtain testnet USDC from the Circle Faucet.

 2. Request allowlisting by opening a ticket with Circle Support and include your Arc Testnet wallet address.
-Requests are typically processed in about 24–48 hours.
+Requests are typically processed in 24–48 hours.

 3. Once approved, call the USYC Teller contract or interact with the USYC Portal to deposit testnet USDC and receive testnet USYC.